hms-douglas/dsh008v2/README.md

 </br>- Two, this code (as I am using WFF and I built from zero haha) is completely different from the one on version 1, so a lot of adaptations would be necessary (again version 1 uses the jetpack api).

 3) Why don't you upload this version on google play?
-> Well, 3 reasons (sort of):
-</br>- One, I'm not in the mood to deal with google's "rules" and reviews for wear os publishing, and there are quite a few;
-</br>- Two, even if I was in the mood, it wouldn't be approved.
+> Well, I've tried...
+It not even got to the point of being sent to review.
 One of google's new rules for watch faces is that they must be build using WFF, and the .aab file [MUST NOT](https://developer.android.com/training/wearables/wff/setup#declare-wff-use) contain any code.
-As my watch face file contains a complication (code) they wouldn't aprove it.
-Only if I publish the watch face and the complication in separated project, then you would install both and set them by yourself (😖, for sure it would give me some headache, with some users).
+My watch face file contains a complication (code), the calendar.
+Only if I publish the watch face and the complication in separated project, then you would install both and set them by yourself (but I'm not doing this, Google is creating problem where shouldn't be).
-</br>- Three, this project is build using complication.
-Complications are complicated (haha), they have limitations, especially when it comes to update frequency.
-In other words, this project have some "delays" when it comes to updating the calendar (for example, it sets coding alarms and sometimes you might need to tap the watch face to update), combine this "issue" with google's review policy and it wouldn't be approved...

 4) Does it shows tomorrow events?
 What is the scissor icon?
 > Only if it starts today.
 Even though it would be "cut" at midnight.
 The watch face shows only the events from today!
 The scissor icon is for events that had their "time cut" to be displayed (the event time won't change on your calendar, it will only be displayed differently, for example, if it ends after midnight it will be displayed (today) until midnight and after midnight it will display as if it started midnight).